Barbecue chicken: Caribbean

 In Cuba, some palladores (privately run Cuban restaurants) offer barbecue chicken.
 Additionally, street vendors may offer the dish.

 In Jamaica, barbecued chicken flavored with Jamaican jerk spice is a common dish.
 In the past, spices and wild chili peppers were used to preserve meat in Jamaica.

-In the French West Indies, Buccaneer-style chicken is a popular dish.
+In the French West Indies, "buccaneer-style" chicken is a popular dish.
 A modern preparation involves marinating chicken for 24 hours in a mixture of lime, spices, vegetables, vinegar and other ingredients, and then smoking the chicken.

 Mexico

-Street food stalls that serve breakfast and lunch dishes, called Loncherias, sometimes offer barbecue chicken.
+Street food stalls that serve breakfast and lunch dishes, called loncherias, sometimes offer barbecue chicken.
+Pollo al carbon is popular in northern Mexico.

 United States

-In Alabama, egg or mayonnaise-based white sauces are sometimes served with barbecue chicken at the table as a dipping sauce.
-This has been described in the book 1,000 Places to See in the United States and Canada Before You Die as being more common in Northern Alabama, particularly in Northwest Alabama.
-Per the same book, barbecue in Southern Alabama tends to have sauces that are tomato-based.
+In Alabama, egg- or mayonnaise-based white sauces are sometimes served with barbecue chicken at the table as a dipping sauce.
+This has been described in the book 1,000 Places to See in the United States and Canada Before You Die as being more common in northern Alabama, particularly in northwest Alabama.
+Per the same book, barbecue in southern Alabama tends to have sauces that are tomato-based.

 California Pizza Kitchen, a restaurant chain founded in California, is the original creator of barbecue chicken pizza.

 In the U.S. state of Georgia, slightly sweet sauces with mustard are used on chicken.

-In Western North Carolina, thin tomato and vinegar based sauces are common.
+In Western North Carolina, thin tomato- and vinegar-based sauces are common.

 In rural Pennsylvania, egg is sometimes used to make the skin on the chicken crispy.
 In Kentucky, chicken is a favorite meat for barbecuing along with lamb and mutton.

-In Texas, barbecue usually refers to ribs, but many barbecue restaurants in Texas serve barbecue chicken seasoned with rub, sometimes called "dalmatian rub", that is made of salt and pepper.
+In Texas many barbecue restaurants serve barbecue chicken seasoned with rub, sometimes called "Dalmatian rub", that is made of salt and pepper.
 The chicken is often served with a very hot vinegar or even beer-based barbecue sauce.
-Texas barbecue tends to be slow-smoked, rather than grilled.
+Texas barbecue is slow-smoked, rather than grilled.

-Beer can chicken involves the indirect grilling a whole chicken on a barbecue grill using steam from beer (or another liquid) as a flavoring agent and cooking medium.
+Beer can chicken involves the indirect grilling of a whole chicken on a barbecue grill using steam from beer (or another liquid) as a flavoring agent and cooking medium.